 Natural Ear Wax Relief

 Fish oil.
 Eating more fish is a good step toward relieving yourself of excess ear wax.
 Studies suggest that there are significantly lower levels of beneficial fish oils in people who experience excess ear wax production as compared to people who possess normal amounts of ear wax–just one more reason to add more fish to your diet.
 If you don’t like fish, you can take supplements.
+Amazon has some solid Fish Oil supplements available.

 Hydrogen Peroxide has been suggested as a course of treatment for the natural removal of ear wax.
 The process involves using a dropper to fill your ear canal with hydrogen peroxide, letting the peroxide sit for a few minutes, and then flushing the dissolved ear wax and peroxide out of the ear with warm tap water.